shan-emacs/emacs-packages-mirrors/gnu/modus-vivendi-theme-readme.txt

    :END:

 I accept code contributions as well (send merge requests!).
-But for any major contribution (more than 15 lines, or so), you need to make a copyright assignment to the Free Software Foundation.
+But for any major contribution (more than 15 lines, or so, in aggregate), you need to make a copyright assignment to the Free Software Foundation.
 This is necessary because the themes are distributed through the official GNU ELPA repository and the FSF must be in a position to enforce the GNU General Public License.

 Copyright assignment /is a simple process/ that I had to follow as well.
 Check the [[https://git.savannah.gnu.org/cgit/gnulib.git/tree/doc/Copyright/request-assign.future][request form]].
 You must send an email to the address mentioned